Dynatrace/Dynatrace-AppMon-Electric-Flow-Action-Plugin/README.md

 # Installation

-Import the plugin into the Dynatrace Server.
+In order to install ElectricFlow Action plugin, import the plugin jar file into the Dynatrace Server.
 Refer to Dynatrace documentation for more details.

+To install Dynatrace plugin on ElectricFlow system, please go to [Dynatrace - Electric Cloud](https://electric-cloud.com/plugins/directory/p/dynatrace) for further information.

 # Configuration